sambacisse/bases-de-sql-pour-les-developpeur-se-data/chapter4.md

 *** =xp4: 20

 *** =instructions4
-Get the names and birthdates of people ordered by birth date ane name.
+Get the names and birthdates of people ordered by birth date and name.
 *** =solution4
 ```{sql}
 SELECT name, birthdate